-Find out more about future disruptors and some of the companies championing them in the articles below.
+Find out more about future disruptors and some of the innovations they’re developing in the articles below.

 Baillie Gifford Disruption Week

-You can read and watch the sessions via the links above, or get access to the transcripts and recordings below.
+You can watch and read summaries of the sessions via the links above or access the recordings and their transcripts below.

 Vertical farms, plant-based proteins and smart tractors could disrupt what you eat and drink.